nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows the task type('T' for Task), the completion status and the description
+It should show the task type ('T' for Task), the completion status and the description

 ```
     ____________________________________________________________